lnvglr/character-diversion/character-diversion.md

 #### Critiquing letterforms

-What sets type design apart from other creative work is the sheer amount of potential individual artefacts, a variety that is augmented with the seemingly endless shapes variable fonts interpolate.
+What sets type design apart from other creative work is the sheer amount of potential individual artifacts, a variety that is augmented with the seemingly endless shapes variable fonts interpolate.
 So when I researched platforms that focus on discussions and feedback to type, this unique property was something I kept in mind.

 There are a number of design unrelated platforms like *Reddit* and *Filestage* that host discussions on design.
 There are also design dedicated platforms for sharing ideas and responding with feedback like *Dribbble* and *Behance*.
 None of them are specifically built for discussions around type.
 The aforementioned forum for typeface design, lettering, and typography *TypeDrawers* or its German equivalent *typografie.info*, are—though dedicated to typographic discourse—lacking dedicated tools for critiquing glyphs.
-And although those platforms fall short of being decidedly type design tools, they give insights into how discourses on designerly topics are lead online.
+And although those platforms fall short of being decidedly type design tools, they give insights into how discourses on designerly topics are led online.

 In general, those platforms offer non-verbal feedback to designs (most commonly liking or upvoting), let people respond to previous comments and share media.
 Those are three features that could find themselves in *Character Diversion*.
 Up- and downvoting opinions has already been implemented and responding to opinions is in development.

-As for adding media to opinions, as feature that is not yet implemented, I am considering ways of uploading vector files or images to replace certain letters enabling the user to propose a diversion of the original character shape.
+As for adding media to opinions, a feature that is not yet implemented, I am considering ways of uploading vector files or images to replace certain letters enabling the user to propose a diversion of the original character shape.
 This brings me to the second kind of typographic discourse: that asking fundamental questions of where we are moving typography as a society.

 #### Discussing future letterforms